 Scale a Business Plan to Fit Your One-Person Enterprise

-You need a solid business plan even if you're self-employed.
-Lucky for you, though: when you're self-employed, you can skip a few of the parts because they simply don't apply to your business or your business plan:
+Business plans have many components.
+Lucky for you, though, when you’re self-employed, you can skip a few of the parts because they simply don’t apply to your business or your business plan:

 You can ditch the executive summary completely.
 Your plan is probably concise enough to read quickly and won’t require a summary version.